Low (Sara Evans song): Release and music video

-"Low" was released as a single in September 2008 to country radio via RCA Records.
+"Low" was released as a single on September 29, 2008 to country radio via RCA Records.
 It was released as a CD single.
 In conjunction with its release, it was announced that "Low" would be issued as the first single in promotion of the soundtrack for the film, Billy: The Early Years.
 The film was based on the life of Billy Graham.
 To help promote the single, Evans and country artist Josh Turner attended the world premiere of the film in October 2008.
 "Low" appeared on the Billboard Hot Country Songs chart for two weeks in October 2008 before peaking at number 59 that same month.
 "Low" was Evans' first single since 2004 to peak outside of the Billboard country top 40.
 In October 2008, the official soundtrack album was released, which included the single.
 Following its release, a music video of the single was issued directed by Robby Benson and Roger Pistole.